Executive Chef / Proprietor

 Ford’s Filling Station in Culver City, CA

-In 2013, Ford’s Filling Station opened its second location in the Delta Terminal at LAX.
-Chef Ford was given the honor of being part of the newly-created American Chef Corps, which is a network of chefs from across the United States who have agreed to serve as resources to the Department of State.
+Ben is also proud to be part of the newly created American Chef Corps, a program of the US Department of State – a network of chefs from across the United States who have agreed to serve as resources to the state.

 Director of Operations / Proprietor

 Although her roots are in Texas, it is no surprise that Emily Ford found her way to Los Angeles and became the “Head Bee Keeper” at Ford’s Filling Station.
 She has had a strong culinary curiosity since early childhood and enjoyed investigating expeditions in her grandmother’s garden.
 She not only developed an interest in plants and vegetables, but an interest in what you could do with them in the kitchen.
 This fascination, coupled with her family’s worldwide explorations into various countries, cultures and foods, translated into an appreciation for everything from hut to haute cuisine.
 In turn, this sparked her desire to create community and develop a way to maintain it over the breakfast, lunch, and dinner table.